 Almost 400 villages competed.
-Knowlton was declared the winner, with 12 men enlisting from a total population of thirty-nine.
+Knowlton was declared the winner, with 12 men enlisting from a total population of 39.
 The prize was the granite cross, unveiled on 1 September 1919.

 5. Upper Slaughter, Gloucestershire

-This village hall displays a simple wooden plaque recording the 24 men and one woman who went to war but who all returned.
-In the Second World War, 36 joined up and 36 came home making Upper Slaughter another Doubly Thankful Village.
+This village hall displays a simple wooden plaque recording the 24 men and 1 woman who went to war but who all returned.
+In the Second World War, 36 joined up and 36 came home making Upper Slaughter another doubly thankful village.

-A Major EFB Witts granted a 99 year lease of the village hall in 1920 and there are five Witts listed among the 25 names on the memorial plaque.
-One was Agnes Witts, a member of the Voluntary Aid Detachment – a civilian unit providing nursing care to military personnel.
+A Major EFB Witts granted a 99 year lease of the village hall in 1920 and there are 5 Witts listed among the 25 names on the memorial plaque.
+One was Agnes Witts, a member of the Voluntary Aid Detachment which was a civilian unit providing nursing care to military personnel.
 She may have been an ambulance driver for the unit.